California High-Speed Rail

 San Joaquin River Viaduct under construction in 2019.

 The same viaduct completed in February 2021.

-California High-Speed Rail (CAHSR) is a publicly funded high-speed rail system under construction across California by the California High-Speed Rail Authority.
-The project was authorized by a 2008 statewide ballot to connect the state's major urban areas and reduce intercity travel times.
-The project is planned to be constructed in two major phases.
-Phase 1 will satisfy the vision approved by voters to provide a nonstop travel time of two hours and 40 minutes between San Francisco and Los Angeles, compared to over six hours by car, or about nine hours via existing public transportation infrastructure.
-A Phase 2 would extend the system north to Sacramento and south to San Diego, for a total system length of 776 mi.
+California High-Speed Rail (CAHSR) is a publicly-funded high-speed rail system under construction across California by the California High-Speed Rail Authority.
+The project was authorized by a 2008 statewide ballot, and is being constructed in two major phases.
+Phase 1, which is about 494 mi long, will connect the Bay Area and the Greater Los Angeles Area through the Central Valley communities.
+Upon completion, Phase 1 is required to provide a non-stop express connection between San Francisco and Los Angeles in two hours and 40 minutes.
+Phase 2 would extend the system north to Sacramento and south to San Diego, for a total system length of 776 mi.
 With a top speed of 220 mph, CAHSR trains would be the fastest in the U.S. (Note: The Acela, with a top speed of 160 mph, is currently the fastest rail service in the U.S.) and among the fastest in the world.
 (Note: The Fuxing series in China, with a top speed of 350 km/h, is currently the fastest rail service in the world in terms of operating speed.)

-Phase 1, which is about 494 mi long, is planned to run from San Francisco to Los Angeles and Anaheim via the Central Valley.
-As of July 2025, only the Initial Operating Segment (IOS), a section of Phase 1 that spans 35 percent of its total length, has advanced to construction and will connect Merced and Bakersfield.
-Revenue service on the IOS is projected to commence in 2032 as a self-contained high-speed rail system, at a cost of $36.7 billion.
+The Initial Operating Segment (IOS), a section of Phase 1 in the Central Valley that spans 35 percent of its total length, is the first segment that has advanced to construction, and will connect communities from Merced to Bakersfield, at a cost of $36.7 billion.
+Revenue service on the IOS is projected to commence in 2032.